exoplanetvetting/DAVE/README.md

 ## Installation

 *dave* depends on a few packages including numpy, scipy, matplotlib, and octave.
+You will also need to install @dfm's [python-bls](https://github.com/dfm/python-bls) package or the [astropy BLS package](http://docs.astropy.org/en/stable/api/astropy.stats.BoxLeastSquares.html).
 To check if you have all the dependencies, run:
 ```
 python checkRequirements.py
 ```

-For BLS you need to install @dfm's [python-bls](https://github.com/dfm/python-bls) package or the [astropy BLS package](http://docs.astropy.org/en/stable/api/astropy.stats.BoxLeastSquares.html)

 ## Example use for K2
 1. from dave.pipeline import main